 What to Make with Mozzarella Cheese

-The best mozzarella cheese deserves a place in your refrigerator for a tasty Italian dinner or your next at-home pizza party (for recipe inspiration, check out our best pizza recipes from across the country).
+The best mozzarella cheese deserves a place in your refrigerator for a tasty Italian dinner or your next at-home pizza party.

 One of our favorite mozzarella recipes is this Slow-Cooker Cheesy White Lasagna—it’s simple to make and deliciously creamy!
 We also love this Green Chile Grilled Cheese Melt, Italian Sausage-Stuffed Zucchini and Five-Cheese Spinach & Artichoke Dip.
 When there’s cheese involved, you really can’t go wrong.